-Have you noticed DockaTot’s are all the rage these days on Instagram?
-I have long wondered what is so amazing about this baby item and why moms seem to like it.
-When DockATot offered to send me one to try, I was pretty stoked to see what the fuss was all about!
-I will say upfront that it would have had a better lifespan if I had this from day one.
-However, even at 5 months, there are ways this has come in handy!
+Have you noticed the DockaTot Deluxe is all the rage these days on Instagram?
+I have long wondered what is so amazing about this baby item and why moms seem to want it.
+When DockATot offered to send me one to try, I was pretty stoked to share my own DockaTot Deluxe review with you!

 This is a sponsored post and contains affiliate links.
-All opinions are my own!
+All opinions are my own.

 If you didn’t know, the DockATot comes in two sizes.
-The smaller one (see the Deluxe here) is made for babies 0-8 months and has a toy set attachment you can purchase separately.
+I will be reviewing the smaller one called the Deluxe (see the Deluxe here).
+It’s made for babies 0-8 months and has a toy set attachment you can purchase separately.

-It’s used as a place to set your baby down safely, a portable bed, and for co-sleeping.
+The smaller DockaTot Deluxe is used as a place to set your baby down safely, a portable bed, and for co-sleeping.
 The thing that is unique about it is that it’s tested for breathability, so if your baby turned their face into it they could still breath.

 Each DockaTot is handmade in Europe, made from 100% cotton, and OEKO-TEX certified.

 Related Post: Lillebaby Ring Sling and Toddler Carrier Review